 So, when the work environment or task is high temperature or high speed or when it involves toxic substances, robotics are a tremendous advantage.

-Many Variables in CNC Precision Machining
+Challenges to Lights Out in CNC Precision Machining

-For example, in our world the ability to do lights out production depends not only on the part geometry, but also on the material being used.
+For example, in our world the ability to do lights out machining depends not only on the part geometry, but also on the material being used.
 Generally, a softer material — one that won’t wear away the tool as quickly as a harder material or won’t create a lot of stringy chips that would wrap around the tool — is a better candidate for lights out tasks.

 That means with an appropriate softer material, you can set your machine at 5 pm to run all night, and in the morning, you will return to a basket full of parts that are within tolerance, with none of the tools broken or worn out.

 However, a harder material such as stainless steel is not recommended by anyone for lights out CNC precision machining.
-That’s because such a hard, tough material may quickly wear out or break the tools — or, you’ll arrive in the morning to a lot of parts that are out of spec, wasting whatever amount of material you loaded into the machine and wreaking havoc on your delivery schedule.
+That’s because such a hard, tough material may quickly wear out or break the tools.
+Or, you’ll arrive in the morning to a lot of parts that are out of spec, wasting whatever amount of material you loaded into the machine and wreaking havoc on your delivery schedule.

 Tolerances are another important consideration.
 If you have a tolerance of ±0.005” (0.127 mm) and a trusted material, lights out precision machining is not a problem.
 But if you have a tolerance of ±0.0005” (0.0127 mm) or under, you’re asking for trouble.